 If you’d like to see the original version of this page (from my old site), which has additional information about British currency and a pronunciation guide to British place names, click here.

 AA – Stands for “Automobile Association”, a club that provides roadside services to members, much like America’s AAA.
 Of course, in the US “AA” is associated with “Alcoholic Anonymous”, a substance abuse organization.

 Abbatoir – Although it sounds like a place to buy fancy lingerie, this is just the British term for slaughterhouse.
 Some Brits find the American word to be “amusingly direct”.

 Advert – The general British term for any type of advertisement, whether it be a magazine or newspaper ad or a commercial on TV.
 They’re all adverts.

 Aerial – The British term for antenna, as in a TV antenna or the radio antenna on your car.

 Agony Aunt – An advice column, like “Dear Abby” in the United States.
 In the beginning, such columns were presented as being written by a kindly older woman, hence “aunt”, and the writers were usually in some form of agony, hence “agony aunt”.

 Alcopops – This is a general British term for flavored malt beverages like wine coolers, Zima, Smirnoff Ice and other carbonated alcoholic beverages that aren’t beer.

 Anorak – The British term for a windbreaker or parka.
 Amusingly, anorak is also the British equivalent of the American term “nerd”.
 Why?
-One of the geekiest hobbies in the UK is trainspotting (hanging out at train stations and writing down the registration numbers of the trains that pass through the station – kind of like “planespotting” here in the US).
+One of the geekiest hobbies in the UK is trainspotting (hanging out at train stations and writing down the registration numbers of the trains that pass through the station).
 Because it’s often windy and rainy in the UK, trainspotters usually wear anoraks… hence, anorak = nerd.